a migratory laborer and a tramp is a migratory non-laborer and a bum is a non-migratory non-laborer."

 You never knew who else might share your box car.
 We rode this empty for almost eight hours before we realized we weren't alone.
 But the bum on the floor never joined our party.

 Round tripping from Oakland to Reno was a weekend favorite.
 My buddy Gordon, who was in the Navy and stationed in Long Beach, would hitch-hike to Oakland early on Friday.
 That night we would ride his motorbike to the Oakland 16th Street Station and stash it under the abandoned stairway to the old second floor electric train terminal.
 We'd catch the first freight out and hope it was going to Reno.
 In those days freights ran almost every hour and we usually didn't have to wait long.
 Returning Sunday afternoon, Gordon would scrub up, put on his uniform and hitch-hike back to Long Beach for Monday morning duty.
-You can't find a more devoted and thrill seeking friend.
+You can't find a more devoted and thrill-seeking friend.

-Grabbing a freight in the right direction didn't always lead to the right destination.
+Catching a freight in the right direction didn't always lead to the right destination.

 On one trip we woke up to see Mt.
-Diablo and realized to our dismay that our car had been cut out and sent off on a branch line to Walnut Creek.
+Diablo and realized to our dismay that our car had been cutout and sent off on a branch line to Walnut Creek.
 Twelve hours after we left Oakland we were only 25 miles from our starting point.
 Totally disillusioned, we rode a Greyhound bus home.
 On another trip, I hitched a 75 mile ride between freight yards.

 But most hops took us to our intended destination, although not entirely without interruption.
 On the trip to Reno the railroad crosses the Carquinez Straits between Martinez and Bencia (see opening photo).
 The first time I crossed this bridge was in the wee hours of the morning.
 I vividly remember the mistique of a full moon reflecting off the waters far below as the

 bridge girders flashed by my open boxcar door.
-On that morning my section of the train was set off on a siding in Fairfield and before I was able to reboard, the train was off without me.
+Early that morning my section of the train was set off on a siding in Fairfield and before I was able to reboard, the train was off without me.
 I spent the remainder of the night on the freight platform praying that another train would stop, while listening to the mighty cab-forward steam engines as they highballed past with consists destined for Reno.

 On one such trip in June the weather was delightfully warm and Gordon and I departed dressed

 with only light jackets.
 In the middle of the night our train stopped in the snow sheds at Norden just shy of Donner summit.
 In short order we were absolutely freezing and jumped off to see what was happening.
 Southern Pacific maintained a large maintenance facility completely enclosed under a system of snow sheds, with long enclosed walk- ways between buildings.
 We found our entire train crew inside warming themselves by a pot-bellied stove drinking hot coffee.
 We probably could have joined them but were too apprehensive to declare our presence.
-After what seemed like hours we finally were under way again, and as we exited the snow sheds we were flabbergasted to find nearly 18 inches of snow on the ground.
+After what seemed like hours we finally were under way again, and as we exited the snow sheds we were flabbergasted to find nearly 12 inches of snow on the ground.

 You would think after that I would have learned about the weather and temperatures in the mountains, but my memory was short lived.
 The next year I was with Chapman and sure enough we froze once again.
 This time the train didn't stop but continued on down the eastern slope high above Donner Lake.
 We were riding on a flat car and the wind chill was killing us.
 It was freeze or find another spot, so we were forced to run along the tops of the cars in the dark looking for a protected place.
 There was only enough light from the moon to see a short ways ahead.
 The train was really rolling and the cars were rocking and bouncing from side to side.
 While one car was rolling left the next one was rolling right, and jumping between them was terrifying.
 We found a private railroad business car on the rear of the train just ahead of the caboose and we were able to gain shelter huddled on its open platform.